Lê Đức Thọ: Nobel Peace Prize

 Thọ and Henry Kissinger were jointly awarded the 1973 Nobel Peace Prize for their efforts in negotiating the Paris Peace Accords.
 However, Thọ declined to accept the award, claiming that peace had not yet been established, and that the United States and the South Vietnamese governments were in violation of the Paris Peace Accords:

 However, since the signing of the Paris agreement, the United States and the Saigon administration continue in grave violation of a number of key clauses of this agreement.
 The Saigon administration, aided and encouraged by the United States, continues its acts of war.
 Peace has not yet really been established in South Vietnam.
 In these circumstances it is impossible for me to accept the 1973 Nobel Prize for Peace which the committee has bestowed on me.
 Once the Paris accord on Vietnam is respected, the arms are silenced and a real peace is established in South Vietnam, I will be able to consider accepting this prize.
 With my thanks to the Nobel Prize Committee please accept, madame, my sincere respects.

 In an interview by the UPI, Thọ also explained for his decision:

 Unfortunately, the Nobel Peace Prize Committee put the aggressor and the victim of aggression on the same par. ...
 That was a blunder.
 The Nobel Peace Prize is one of the greatest prizes in the world.
 But the United States conducted a war of aggression against Vietnam.
 It is we, the Vietnamese people, who made peace by defeating the American war of aggression against us, by regaining our independence and freedom.

+In a 1974 interview with AP news nearly a year after the signing of the Paris Peace Accords, Le Duc Tho said the Paris Peace Accords had been a historic achievement for Vietnam and a major defeat of American imperialism, stating that it "was a victory of historical and epoch making significance for the Vietnamese people, who fought for 18 years with utmost perseverance and courage.
+It was also a victory for peace loving and justice seeking people around the world."
+In the same interview, he accused the United States and South Vietnam of violating the Paris Peace Accords.
+He claimed that the US was providing war materials, supporting South Vietnamese military operations, continuing aerial bombing and using American military personnel disguised as civilians.
+He also claimed that the South Vietnamese were engaging in police terror and revenge in areas captured.
+He claimed that the "Saigon regime served as an instrument for implementing neocolonialism in South Vietnam; this was a primary cause of the situation in the South."